sarah11918/jbrains/src/content/docs/blog/a-matter-of-interpretation-with-mock-objects.md

 tags:
     - Simple Design
     - Refactoring
-# summary: >
+excerpt: >
-#     Just another little example of two people looking at a situation,
-#     one seeing a problem and the other seeing a solution.
+    Just another little example of two people looking at a situation, one seeing a problem and the other seeing a solution.
 ---

 In the middle of a discussion about test doubles/mock objects and their role in design, someone posted this: